Roberto Guerrero: Later career

 Prior to 1990 Morales Motorsports closed down and Patrick Racing took over the Alfa Romeo project with Guerrero driving the No. 20 Miller Genuine Draft March 90CA-Alfa Romeo Indy V8.
 Guerrero managed to qualify for the Indianapolis 500, starting 28th and finishing 23rd due to suspension damage.
 The team then switched to using a Lola T90/00 starting at the Marlboro 500 at Michigan International Speedway.
-In the race Guerrero finished in 5th place.
-At the end of the season Guerrero finished 16th in the points with 24 points.
+In the race, Guerrero finished in fifth place.
+At the end of the season Guerrero finished sixteenth in the points with 24 points.

 In 1991 Guerrero was replaced by Danny Sullivan and was left without a car to drive.
 At the Indianapolis 500 Guerrero drove a second car for Patrick Racing in the No. 40 Sharp's Lola T91/00-Alfa Romeo Indy V8.
-He qualified 28th and finished 30th after being involved in a crash with Kevin Cogan on Guerrero's 24th lap.
-Guerrero then drove three select races for King Racing in the No. 26 Quaker State Lola T91/00-Buick V6, scoring a best finish of 14th at the Valvoline Detroit Grand Prix on the Streets of Detroit and the Texaco/Havoline Grand Prix of Denver at the Pepsi Center.
+He qualified 28th and finished thirtieth after being involved in a crash with Kevin Cogan on Guerrero's 24th lap.
+Guerrero then drove three select races for King Racing in the No. 26 Quaker State Lola T91/00-Buick V6, scoring a best finish of fourteenth at the Valvoline Detroit Grand Prix on the Streets of Detroit and the Texaco/Havoline Grand Prix of Denver at the Pepsi Center.
 Guerrero finally drove the No. 50 Fendi/Hawaiian Tropic Lola T91/00-Cosworth DFS at the Molson Indy Toronto at Exhibition Place, qualifying and finishing in 18th place.
 Guerrero scored no points for the first time in his CART career and finished 37th in the championship.

-For 1992 Guerrero drove in a pair of races for the part-time team King Racing, first driving the No. 26 Quaker State Lola T91/00-Buick V6 at the Toyota Grand Prix of Long Beach on the Streets of Long Beach, starting 14th and finishing 13th.
+For 1992 Guerrero drove in a pair of races for the part-time team King Racing, first driving the No. 26 Quaker State Lola T91/00-Buick V6 at the Toyota Grand Prix of Long Beach on the Streets of Long Beach, starting fourteenth and finishing thirteenth.
 At the Indianapolis 500 King updated Guerrero to a Lola T92/00-Buick V6 and the number was changed to 36 (Jim Crawford began to drive the No. 26 car).
 During qualifying Guerrero set a new four-lap track record of 232.482 mph and a new one-lap record of 232.618 mph on the third lap.
 Guerrero qualified on pole position and became the first part-time driver to qualify on the pole since Pancho Carter in 1985.
 In the race Guerrero spun out and crashed on the backstretch during the second parade lap and did not even get to start the race, being credited with 33rd (last) place.
 Guerrero joined Cliff Woodbury in 1929 and Carter in 1985 as drivers who started first in the Indianapolis 500 and finished last; they were later joined by Greg Ray in 2000 and Scott Sharp in 2001.
-Guerrero finished 38th in the championship with 1 point.
+Guerrero finished 38th in the championship with one point.